yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 ## Operations and management

-API Gateway has a number of different options for operations and management:
+The gateway has a number of different options for operations and management:

 * Detailed transaction logs can be sent to syslog (UDP), relational databases, or flat files.
 These contain detailed records of processed messages, their contents, how long processing took, and decisions taken during message processing.
 This type of logging can also include information alerts about policy execution failures and breached Service Level Agreements (SLAs), and information about critical events such as connection or disk failures.
-Logging levels can be controlled for an API Gateway or policy as a whole or on a filter-by-filter basis.
+Logging levels can be controlled for a gateway or policy as a whole or on a filter-by-filter basis.
-* Auditing information can be viewed in real time in the API Gateway Manager console, and can be pushed to your metrics database (for example, for monitoring in API Gateway Analytics, API Manager, or a third-party tool), or pushed to Embedded Analytics dashboards.
-For more details on logging, see [Troubleshoot your API Gateway installation](part_8_troubleshoot).
+* Auditing information can be viewed in real time in the gateway Manager console, and can be pushed to your metrics database (for example, for monitoring in API Gateway Analytics, API Manager, or a third-party tool), or pushed to Embedded Analytics dashboards.
-* The API Gateway Manager console is used to provide a current snapshot of how the API Gateway is behaving.
+* The gateway Manager console is used to provide a current snapshot of how the gateway is behaving.
 For example, it displays how many messages are being processed, and what services are under the most load.
-API Gateway Manager displays what is happening now on API Gateway instances, and can be viewed by pointing a browser at an Admin Node Manager.
-For more details, see [Monitor services in API Gateway Manager](monitor_service).
+The gateway Manager displays what is happening now on gateway instances, and can be viewed by pointing a browser at an Admin Node Manager.
+For more details, see [Monitor services in API Gateway Manager](/docs/apigtw_admin/monitor_service).
 * Flexible alerts can be sent out to email, SNMP, OPSEC, syslog, Twitter, and Windows Event Log based on a condition being met in a policy.
 An example might be to email a service owner for every 1000 failures or to generate an alert if a service is processing more than 10000 messages per second.
 They can also be used to generate alerts on client usage.
-For more details, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/) .
+For more details, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).
 * Service Level Agreement filters can be used to perform a statistical measure of the services quality of service.
 They are used to make sure that the amount of network connection errors, response times and server errors are below a certain threshold.
-For more details, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).

 ## Network firewalls

-When deployed in a Demilitarized Zone (DMZ) or perimeter network, the API Gateway sits behind network firewalls.
-Network Address Translation (NAT) firewall functionality is used on the network firewall to provide the API Gateway with a publicly routable address in the DMZ.
-This allows the API Gateway to route traffic internally to a local IP address range.
+When deployed in a Demilitarized Zone (DMZ) or perimeter network, the gateway sits behind network firewalls.
+Network Address Translation (NAT) firewall functionality is used on the network firewall to provide the gateway with a publicly routable address in the DMZ.
+This allows the gateway to route traffic internally to a local IP address range.
 API Gateways may be dual-homed to pass messages between the DMZ and the internal trusted network.

-The API Gateway can then perform security processing on the incoming message traffic.
+The gateway can then perform security processing on the incoming message traffic.
 For example, this includes the following:

 * Looking for known attack patterns.
 * Checking the validity and structure of the message for anomalies.